cdriehuys/ansible-role-django-app/README.md

 django_app_dir: "{{ django_project }}/{{ app_package }}"
 django_requirements: "{{ django_project }}/requirements.txt"

+# A list of additional commands to run.
+Entries should be manage.py
+# commands with their arguments like 'collectstatic --no-input'.
+django_manage_commands: []

 # Gunicorn Settings
 gunicorn_version: gunicorn     # Can specify another version like 'gunicorn >= 19.7'